 One of the reasons we call ourselves a fellowship rather than a church is that we’re a community of people, not a building on the corner of Randolph and White.
 Many families in our fellowship are multi-denominational or multi-ethnic.
 Many individuals who worship with us didn’t grow up in a church at all, or have had hurtful past experiences tied to religion.
 Being open—and accepting the realities of our diverse identities and faith journeys—makes us a community that many different people call home.

 We are a community of people who:

-….put loving God and loving one another above any other doctrine or teaching.
+….put loving God and loving one another above all else.

-…acknowledge our need for God’s restoration and healing in our individual and fellowship life together.
+…acknowledge our need for God’s transformation in all areas of our lives together.

 An infant nursery and toddler room are available during the entire service for children up to 5 years old, and older children are invited to Sunday School classes just before the pastor’s teaching time.
-There is also a cry room at the back of the sanctuary and quiet activities for children who choose to stay in the worship service with their parent or other adult.
+There is also a cry room at the back of the sanctuary and quiet activities for children who choose to stay in the worship service with an adult.

 Bridges are all about connecting.
-At New Covenant Fellowship, the bridge has become a meaningful symbol because it’s another way to think about a covenant—it represents God’s work to bridge the chasms in our lives and our world.
+At New Covenant Fellowship, the bridge has become another way to think about a covenant—God’s work to bridge the chasms in our lives and our world.
 The colorful “mass” sculpture that anchors our sanctuary symbolizes the creativity of God’s bridges among us.
 Our BRIDGE acronym articulates our vision and calling:

 Biblical: seeking to understand God’s love and pursuit of people throughout time